dphow/GPU_workshop/GIT_INSTRUCTIONS.md

-If you working on your own machine or are having issues with nbgitpuller, first clone this git repository if it doesn't exist
+If you working on your own machine or are having issues syncing the workshop git repository, please consult these suggested directions.
+First, clone this git repository if it doesn't exist

         git clone git@github.com:NCAR/GPU_workshop.git